jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 Tasks:

-* Riaan to speak to Robin about making use of the new localized national logos for the meetup.com groups. ✔ / ✘
+* Riaan to speak to Robin about making use of the new localized national logos for the meetup.com groups. ✔

-Notes:
+Notes: Jason through Robin will work on the CI for the local meetups (PTA, DBN, CPT, JHB).

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Accounting